nightowl2626/headpilot/README.md

    - Green indicator "Face Control Active" appears on web pages

 4. **Activate Gesture Mode**
-   - Raise your eyebrows to activate gesture recognition
+   - Double blink to activate gesture recognition
-   - Visual feedback will indicate "Gesture Mode Active" (lasts 15 seconds)
+   - Visual feedback will indicate "Gesture Mode Active" (lasts 5 seconds)
    - Perform gestures to control the browser

 5. **Use Text Field Mode**
-   - Click "Enable Text Field Mode" in the tracker window
+   - Raise your eyebrows to "Enable Text Field Mode"
    - All text fields on the page will be highlighted with numbers
    - Tilt head left/right to navigate between fields
    - Hold position for 2 seconds to select a field